Release the Identity Altogether

 ― Jalal Ad-Din Rumi

-This Identity is largely acquired by virtue of the fact that we are in bodies, each with a unique makeup and point of view.
-Over time, both our conscious and unconscious points of view adapt and change in response to our social and physical environments, forging our unique Personal Identity.
+This Identity emerges by virtue of the fact that we are in bodies, each with a unique makeup and point of view.
+It is further molded by our experiences.

 It is possible, however, to let the whole Personal identity drop away and experience what remains outside of that body-based sense of self.

-It's not some esoteric space.
-We all have this within, and, in my opinion, it is our birthright to experience it.
+We all have this ability within.
 When one becomes adept at entering this space, doing so becomes as simple as turning towards it and noticing that it's there, because it is always there.

-The easiest way to enter this place beyond the personal identity, is to drop all the identity stories at the same time, essentially, "becoming no-one".
-When we can become no-one, when we can allow our identity to fall away, we become aware of a new dimension of our being.
+The easiest way to enter this awareness beyond the personal identity, is to drop all the identity STORIES, essentially, "becoming no-one".
+When we can allow our identity to fall away, we become aware of a new dimension of our being.

 Of course, this would mean being prepared to release who you believe and feel that you are on a very deep level.
 It can be profoundly liberating for those who are ready to take this step as the natural progression of their practice.